-DeLorme inReach SE+ ($400)
+Garmin inReach SE+ ($400)

-The DeLorme inReach SE+ builds on the strengths of its predecessor, and remains one of the best ways to stay in contact while in the backcountry.
-On its own, the device is a GPS tracking system that can plot your route and share waypoints on a map with friends and family following along back home.
-It also features built in navigation capabilities and gives the user the ability to transmit an SOS signal should they run into trouble while traveling off the grid.
+The Garmin inReach SE+ builds on the strengths of its predecessor, and remains one of the best ways to stay in contact while in the backcountry.
+On its own, the device is a GPS tracking system that can plot detailed routes and share waypoints on a map with friends and family following along back home.
+It also features built in navigation capabilities and gives the user the ability to transmit an SOS signal, alerting others should they run into trouble while traveling off the grid.

-SPOT Gen3 Satellite Messenger ($170)
+SPOT X Satellite Messenger ($250)

-Much like the inReach SE, the SPOT Gen3 Satellite Messenger is a multi-purpose device that can provide safety and security in the backcountry.
-The SPOT allows users to transmit their location at predetermined intervals, allowing friends and family to follow along with the adventure.
-The device can also send an SOS signal should an emergency situation occur, and it can be programmed to transmit short, pre-set messages as well.
-While not as full featured as its DeLorme counterpart, the SPOT Gen3 is easier to use, less expensive, and offers plenty of features for most adventure travelers.
-While it is now a bit long in the tooth and probably overdue for a refresh, this is a gadget that continues to operate well and offer a security net for those who wander off the grid on a regular basis.
-(A subscription service from SPOT is required for this device).
+Much like the inReach SE, the SPOT X Satellite Messenger is a multi-purpose device that can provide safety and security in the backcountry.
+The SPOT allows users to transmit their location at predetermined intervals, allowing friends and family to follow along with the adventure while back home.
+The device can also send an SOS signal should an emergency situation occur, and it can be used to send messages to any phone number or email address on the planet.

 goTenna Mesh ($179 for a pair)

 The Fogo is a very versatile device.
-Not only will it allow you to communicate with other members of your group walkie-talkie style, but it also features GPS capabilities, a built-in flashlight, and the ability to recharge other devices as well.
+Not only will it allow you to communicate with other members of your group walkie-talkie style, but it also features GPS tracking capabilities, a built-in flashlight, and the ability to recharge other devices as well.
 It can be programmed to automatically send an alert should you find yourself in trouble in the backcountry, and it pairs with your smartphone for sending text messages while off the grid too.
 And that wasn't enough, it can also be used as a fitness tracker, navigation device, and can share your location with others.
-The device sells for $300 and can be purchased directly online.
+The Fogo sells for $300 and can be purchased directly online.